rishabhpatel0/employee-directory/README.md

-#  Employee Directory Dashboard
+Employee Directory Dashboard

-This is a simple Employee Management Dashboard built using HTML, CSS, JavaScript, and FreeMarker as the templating engine.
+A simple Employee Management Dashboard built using HTML, CSS, JavaScript, and FreeMarker as the templating engine.
 It supports searching, sorting, filtering, editing, deleting, and paginating employee data.

-#Setup Instructions
+ Setup Instructions
  Requirements

 Java (JDK 8 or above)
 FreeMarker JAR (freemarker-2.3.xx.jar)

-A Java IDE (like IntelliJ or VS Code with Java Extension)
+Java IDE (e.g., IntelliJ IDEA or VS Code with Java extensions)

-#Running the Project
+ Running the Project

 Clone or download the project.

-Place your index.ftl inside the templates folder.
+Place your index.ftl file inside the templates/ folder.

 Compile and run Main.java:
+On Linux/macOS:
 javac -cp freemarker-2.3.xx.jar Main.java
 java -cp .:freemarker-2.3.xx.jar Main

+On Windows:
+javac -cp freemarker-2.3.xx.jar Main.java
+java -cp .;freemarker-2.3.xx.jar Main

-The rendered output.html will be generated in the root directory.
-Open it in a browser to view the UI.
+The rendered file output.html will be generated in the root directory.

-#Reflection
+ Open output.html in a browser to view the UI.

+ Reflection
-Challenges Faced:
+ Challenges Faced

 Getting FreeMarker to correctly render embedded JavaScript and HTML together.

-Ensuring that edit/delete works correctly without relying on external APIs.
+Ensuring that Edit/Delete actions work correctly without relying on external APIs.

-Validating email formats and updating employee data cleanly.
+Validating email formats and updating employee data smoothly.

-Improvements for the Future:
+Improvements for the Future

 Replace mock data with live data from a backend or database.

-Add animations, form validation, and toasts for better UX.
+Add animations, form validation, and toast notifications for better UX.

-Use local storage or REST API to persist data changes.
+Use LocalStorage or REST API to persist data changes.

-Make it fully responsive with mobile-first design.
+Make it fully responsive with a mobile-first design.